Port of Merca

-The Port of Merca, also known as Merca Port, is the official seaport of Merca, situated in southeastern Somalia.
+The Port of Merca (Somali: Dekada Marka, Italian: Porto di Merca) also known as Merca Port, is the official seaport of Merca, situated in southeastern Somalia.
 It is classified as a jetty class port.
 It has a harbour as well as a pier which juts into the Somali Sea.

 History

 Originally -and for many centuries- there were only fishing activities in the beach of the small coastal village now called Merca.

 Porto di Merca

 The port was a small fishing inlet in the early 1900s, but in the 1920s the Italian governor De Vecchi created a "real' port installation, called officially in Italian Porto di Merca, with a dock for ships for Italian Somalia exports of bananas.

 In the late 1920s and mainly in the 1930s there was a colony of Italian settlers in the port-city of Merca, that was greatly improved.
 The Port of Merca was the second in Italian Somalia and was nicknamed "port of bananas" (porto bananiero) because from there was exported in those years the huge production of Somali bananas toward Italy and Europe.

 In the city of Merca there was a huge economical development in the 1930s, due mainly to the growing commerce of the port of Merca connected by small railway to the farm area of Genale and Villabruzzi.
 During WWII some damages were done by the British to Merca and the port.

 The banana commerce continued in the first years after the war, mainly during the decade (1950-1960) of Italian Trusteeship of Somalia.